Eaternity/eaternity-website/_posts/foodprint/0000-01-01-organic-workshop.md

   <div class="row small-push-bottom push-top">
     <div class="col-xs-12 col-sm-6">
-      <p> Together we will formulate a message that combines the goals of climate friendly – and organic agriculture giving consumers and restaurants the opportunity to contribute to a sustainable future.</p>
+      <p> Together we will formulate a message that combines the goals of climate friendly and organic agriculture, giving consumers and restaurants the opportunity to contribute to a sustainable future.</p>
 			<p>We will present results that we obtained within the Organic FoodPrint Project.
 Invited speakers will share their view and give additional inputs.</p>
 			<h4>Workshop Goals:</h4>
 			<ul>